 ProportionalSize |

-.proportion(CGFloat) or .fixed(CGFloat) — column width relative to monitor |
+.proportion(CGFloat) or .fixed(CGFloat) — column width. |

 WeightedSize |

-.auto(weight:) or .fixed(CGFloat) — window height within column |
+.auto(weight:) or .fixed(CGFloat) — window height within a column. |

 ViewportState |